A. H. G. Mohiuddin

 A. H. G. Mohiuddin is a Bangladeshi businessman, diplomat, and former Permanent Representative of Bangladesh to the United Nations.

 Career

-Mohiuddin was the Consulate General of Bangladesh in Hong Kong from 1 August 1980 to 30 November 1982.
+Mohiuddin headed the Consulate General of Bangladesh in Hong Kong from 1 August 1980 to 30 November 1982.

 In 1987, Mohiuddin was the Deputy Permanent Representative of Bangladesh to the United Nations in New York City.

 On 29 June 1990, Mohiuddin was appointed the Permanent Representative of Bangladesh to the United Nations.

 Mohiuddin served as the Director of Economic Affairs at the Organization of Islamic Conferences.